ajlopez/ExpressSamples/MyCompany/README.md

-# My Bootstrap
+# My Company

 Simple index page with:

 - Express
+- MongoDb
-- Ejs
+- Ejs for views
-- Ejs-locals for layout
+- Ejs-locals for view layout
-- Twitter Bootstrap
+- Twitter Bootstrap for styles

 ## Install